A podcast where you join me (Penny!) as I chat to fellow creatives over a cocktail.

 After hearing this, I have started to assess if the critic is in the arena too.
 And I have been freed from worrying about what others think.

 So, who in your life is worrying about what they think?
 And are they in the arena with you?

-You might worry about what people think, so you don’t put yourself, your brand or your work out there, you are waiting to feel more confidence.
+You might worry about what people think, so you don’t put yourself, your brand, or your work out there, you are waiting to feel more confident.